-Barbados is a golfer’s heaven, with great weather conditions and some of the world’s best courses to enjoy.
+Barbados is a golfer’s haven, with great weather conditions and some of the world’s best courses to enjoy.

-Here at the Royal Westmoreland, we often host PGA Tour events, and the island was even home to the 2006 World Golf Championships World Cup.
+Here at the Royal Westmoreland, we often host PGA Tour events, and the island was even home of the 2006 World Golf Championships World Cup.

 No matter whether you’re a seasoned pro or a complete rookie, there’s a course for you in Barbados.

 Where else to start but here at the Royal Westmoreland?
 Our 7,045 yard, par 72 course was designed by Robert Trent Jones Jr, the acclaimed course designer.

 Set amongst rolling hills, ravines and rock faces, our course has a mixture of short holes, with a challenging back nine preceded by tricky greens on the front.

 You can see a full guide to the course and its hole here.

 And after your round is over, you can head to our Colonial-style clubhouse for some refreshments.